basho/basho_docs/source/languages/en/riak/ops/tuning/erlang.md

 ### Stack Size

-In addition to the number of asynchronous threads, you can also determine the memory allocated to each thread using the `erlang.async_threads.stack_size` parameter, which corresponds to the `+a` Erlang flag.
+In addition to the number of asynchronous threads, you can determine the memory allocated to each thread using the `erlang.async_threads.stack_size` parameter, which corresponds to the `+a` Erlang flag.
 You can determine that size in Riak using KB, MB, GB, etc. The valid range is 16-8192 kilowords, which translates to 64-32768 KB on 32-bit architectures.
 While there is no default, we suggest a stack size of 16 kilowords, which translates to 64 KB.
-We suggest such a small size because the number of asynchronous threads, as determine by `erlang.async_threads` might be quite large in your Erlang VM.
+We suggest such a small size because the number of asynchronous threads, as determined by `erlang.async_threads` might be quite large in your Erlang VM.
 The 64 KB default is enough for drivers delivered with Erlang/OTP but might not be large enough to accommodate drivers that use the `driver_async()` functionality, documented [here](http://www.erlang.org/doc/man/erl_driver.html).
-We recommend setting higher values with caution, always keeping the number of threads in mind.
+We recommend setting higher values with caution, always keeping the number of available threads in mind.

 ## Kernel Polling